Johanpmeert/TWCtestv3/README.md

 - the car to be charged (slowly) 24/7 without any limitations needing to be set in the car/app
 - the maximum power draw to be known in advance

-Experimenting with the setting of the maximum power draw from the grid will allow to minimize the cost while being sure that the can be fully charged.
+Experimenting with the setting of the maximum power draw from the grid will allow to minimize the cost while being sure that the car can be fully charged.